amoldighe/cacti-add-graph/README.md

 Please note the host-id-list-file needs to be generated using the below command, which will awk only the ids' for the host to a file.

-> sudo php -q /usr/share/cacti/cli/add_graphs.php --list-hosts | awk '{print $1}' > host-id-list-file
+> php -q /usr/share/cacti/cli/add_graphs.php --list-hosts | awk '{print $1}' > host-id-list-file

 I am using graph templete id - 40, 41, 42 (for cpu, memoy, load average) in my script.
 You can list graph template using the following command

-> sudo php -q /usr/share/cacti/cli/add_graphs.php --list-graph-templates
+> php -q /usr/share/cacti/cli/add_graphs.php --list-graph-templates

 * **Addition of interface graphs**